Yoshi-E/ArmaRconDiscordBot/README.md

  * "ModuleNotFoundError: No module named '____'"
 	1. You forgot to install the modules.
 You can just install missing modules with "pip install <module_name>"
 	2. Make sure you are running the bot with the correct python instance.
 E.g. run the bot with "python3 bot.py" instead of just using "bot.py".
 Sometimes windows uses by default python2.
+ * The settings page looks mostly empty
+	* Try a diffrent browser (IE / Edge not supported)
 ## Related:
 This Bot directly works with my RCon API: https://github.com/Yoshi-E/Python-BEC-RCon